BrandEmbassy/slim-nette-extension/README.md

 ### First API enpoint
-Now let's say you want create REST endpoint to creation Channels, `[POST] /new-api/2.0/channels`
+Now let's say you want to make a REST endpoint creating channels, `[POST] /new-api/2.0/channels`

-You need define in `parameters.api` section in `config.neon`.
+You need to define in `parameters.api` section in `config.neon`.

 > **Both services and middlewares must be registered services in DI Container.**